krh3rtz/SSH-BOT/README.md

 	 there is a bash script that will simply ask you for a filter and will automatically give you all logs with that filter.
 This simplifies the way to visualize log files.
 This script is under 'filtered/'.

+	 	sudo ./filtered/filter.sh

 [+] To avoid problems with this application, make sure you are on a linux machine and that
     you have installed sshpass.
 In Debian like systems simply:

 		apt-get install sshpass

-    This has been developed on Python 3.4.
+[+] This has been developed on Python 3.4.
 For this reason you need to have installed the library pexpect.
 A simple way to install it is by using 'pip3'.
 Simply:

 		pip3 install pexpect

-   The parsing of options is done by using argparse.
+[+] The parsing of options is done by using argparse.
 You also need it installed:

 		pip3 install argparse

+NOTE: You need an SSH client installed as well.

 Created by: